 Collect telemetry data for search traffic analytics

-Search traffic analytics is a pattern for collecting telemetry about user interactions with your Azure AI Search application, such as user-initiated click events and keyboard inputs.
-Using this information, you can determine the effectiveness of your search solution, including popular search terms, clickthrough rate, and which query inputs yield zero results.
+Search traffic analytics is a pattern for collecting telemetry about user interactions with your Azure AI Search application, such as user-initiated clickstream events and keyboard inputs.
+Using this information, you can determine the effectiveness of your search solution, including clickthrough rate and which query inputs yield zero results.

 This pattern takes a dependency on Application Insights (a feature of Azure Monitor) to collect user data.
-It requires that you add instrumentation to your client code, as described in this article.
+It requires that you add instrumentation to your application code, as described in this article.
 Finally, you need a reporting mechanism to analyze the data.
-We recommend Power BI, but you can use any visualization tool that connects to Application Insights.
+You can use any visualization tool that connects to Application Insights.

 Note

 The pattern described in this article is for advanced scenarios and clickstream data generated by code you add to your client.
-In contrast, service logs are easy to set up, provide a range of metrics, and can be done in the portal with no code required.
-Enabling logging is recommended for all scenarios.
+In contrast, service logs are easy to set up, provide a range of metrics including search terms, and can be done in the portal with no code required.
+We recommend that you enable logging for all scenarios.
 For more information, see Collect and analyze log data.

 Identify relevant search data

-• User-generated click events: On a search results page, a click event generally means that a document is a relevant result for a specific search query.
+User-generated clickstream events: On a search results page, a clickstream event generally means that a document is a relevant result for a specific search query.

-By linking search and click events with a correlation ID, you can gain a deeper understanding of how well your application's search functionality is performing.
+In your application code, you should correlate these events with the search results returned from a given query.
+By linking search and clickstream events with a correlation ID, you can gain a deeper understanding of how well your application's search functionality is performing.

 Add search traffic analytics